TRIBE v2: Neural Prediction Workstation

 Prediction Result Cards

-Each prediction run outputs structured result cards showing per-region activation statistics alongside the 3D heatmap, enabling side-by-side comparison across stimulus types.
+Each prediction run outputs structured result cards that show per-region activation statistics alongside the 3D heatmap, so you can compare stimulus types side by side.

 See the code